LukasMystic/Sentirex/README.md

 ### Website Features
 - User-friendly interface for data input.
 - Backend integration with the AI model for predictions.
-- Visualizations of model results (optional).
+- Visualizations of model results.